waldo-vision/docs.waldo.vision/docs/Getting-Started/create-pages.md

     </CodeBlock>
   </TabItem>
 </Tabs>
-You should beign to see the build output in the terminal and a browser should open with the current build.
+You should begin to see the build output in the terminal and a browser should open with the current build.

 ## Pushing / Updating Files to GitHub (terminal)